drschwabe/stackfire/README.md

 # Stack

-Stack is a command driven middleware stack intended for internal routing of application state (and not for http requests or browser pushState).

-Commands are simply regex strings ala Express routes (ex: '/my/command').

-The idea is to expose a set of commands (ie: routes) your application is built around to enforce a familiar route driven, synchronous control flow & ensure consistent handling of state.

-Asynchronous functions are accommodated with standard callback pattern and modularity encouraged via middleware.
+Stack is a route driven state management library that leverages a familiar callback and middleware pattern similar to Express.

 ## Install
 ```